alaminsheikh01/Computer_Graphics_University_Course/README.md

 ## Where is code ?

-You can find code inside folder and file name `main.cpp`
+You can find code inside folder and file name `main.cpp` amd `.docx` file